Democrat and Republican in gun safety shouting match: ‘Calm down? Children are dying’

 "Calm down?
 Children are dying!" exclaimed Mr Bowman.
 "Have you ever worked in a school?
 Have you every worked in a school?"

-Three children and three staff members were killed when gunman Audrey Hale opened fire at a private Christian school in Nashville, Tennessee on 27 March, marking the 17th school shooting in America this year.
+Three children and three staff members were killed when a former student opened fire at a private Christian school in Nashville, Tennessee on 27 March, marking the 17th school shooting in America this year.

 Tennessee is one of 25 US states that allows people to carry concealed guns without a permit.
 Democrats and gun safety activists have argued passing stricter laws would reduce the violence, whereas Republicans and gun rights advocates argue that arming teachers would act as a deterrent.